 Basundi is a Maharashtrian dish that is popular in Gujarat, and it is made with milk, nuts, and Lanzan seeds.
-Let’s take a look at how to make it.
+We really couldn’t compile a list of easy Indian desserts recipes and not include it.

 - Firstly, bring some milk to the boil.
-Let it simmer for an hour, until it has halved in the amount.
+Let it simmer for an hour, until it the quantity is halved.

 - Next, add some saffron, sugar, cardamom powder, and rose water if you like.

-- Once you have added these, add some nuts and charoli.
+- Once you have added these, add some nuts and charoli (Lanzan seeds).